Full-fee and industry guide

 If no, keep going!

-If you are an eligible student enrolling in an eligible program of study, you will be asked to indicate whether you want to take out a VET Student Loan.
+If eligible, and you’re enrolling in an eligible program of study, you’ll now be prompted to indicate whether you want to opt-in or opt-out of a VET Student Loan.

 Before you add your classes, you will be asked to accept RMIT’s terms and conditions, fill in your personal details and provide statistical information.